04 July 2017 - Post by:Jason Rix

 While continuing the development on its own, AstraZeneca developed two compounds.
 Both were nominated by AstraZeneca as candidate drugs (collaboration compounds meeting AstraZeneca’s criteria for clinical testing).
-Two milestone payments of $1 million were made to Astex in relation to one of the compounds.
+Two milestone payments of USD 1m were made to Astex in relation to one of the compounds.

 AstraZeneca notified Astex that it no longer considered the compounds to be collaboration compounds.
 The issues to be determined by the court were: (i) were the compounds, collaboration compounds; (ii) if not, was AstraZeneca entitled to recover the two milestone payments; (iii) was the collaboration agreement capable of expiring (as opposed to being terminated).

 As to (i), the court had to determine the meaning of the language of the agreement when read in the context of the factual background available to the parties at the time of the agreement, excluding prior negotiations (Wood v Capita followed).
 On the evidence, neither of the compounds were collaboration compounds because they had not been found as a direct result of the research project.